On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Optimality of coupling IMH with common draws

 \section{Optimality of coupling IMH with common draws}

-With a view toward deriving upper bounds on the total variation distance of IMH to stationarity, we consider the common draws (or \emph{common random numbers}) coupling of a generic IMH algorithm, described in Algorithm~\ref{alg:coupledIMH}, and PIMH is retrieved as a special case.
+With a view toward deriving upper bounds on the total variation distance of IMH to stationarity, we consider the common draws (or \emph{common random numbers}) coupling of a generic IMH algorithm, described in Algorithm~\ref{alg:coupledIMH} and denoted by $\bar{P}$.
+In this section we denote a state variable by $X$ instead of the notation $\bfx$ employed in Algorithm~\ref{alg:PIMH}, to simplify the notation, given that the results apply to both IMH and PIMH and for any $N$.
+We also write $\hat{Z}(X)$ instead of $\ZN(X)$.
 The coupling is very simple and was considered in \citet{liu1996metropolized,roberts2011quantitative}.
-The pseudocode describes the transition kernel $\bar{P}((\mathbf{x},\mathbf{y}),\cdot)$ of the coupled chains, and we denote the transition of IMH by $P$.
-It was remarked around Lemma 1 in \citet{wang2021maximal} that this coupling is ``one-step maximal'', in the sense that the probability $\bar{P}((\bfx,\bfy),D)$ where $D=\{(\bfx,\bfy): \bfx=\bfy\}$ is maximal over all couplings, and is equal to one minus
+It was remarked around Lemma 1 in \citet{wang2021maximal} that this coupling is ``one-step maximal'': the meeting probability $\bar{P}((x,y),D)$, with $D=\{(x',y'): x'=y'\}$, is maximal over all couplings of $P(x,\cdot)$ and $P(y,\cdot)$, and hence equals $1-|P(x,\cdot) - P(y,\cdot)|_{\text{TV}}$.
+A direct computation gives the identity